 The fundamental structural flaw in the latest version of this proposal is revealed in the Note's expressed theory that the statutes' provision for an ancillary hearing makes the present Rule an "unnecessary anachronism," as DOJ's Explanation, repeated in the proposed Note (ll.
 205-06), puts it.
-Contrary to the elaborate but wholly misleading summary of current practice for determining criminal forfeitures set forth by the DOJ and unfortunately adopted in the Note, the extent of a defendant's interest in allegedly forfeitable property is not litigated in the third-party "ancillary proceedings."
+Contrary to the elaborate but wholly misleading summary of current practice for determining criminal forfeitures set forth by the DOJ and unfortunately adopted in the proposed Note, the extent of a defendant's interest in allegedly forfeitable property is not litigated (even indirectly) in the third-party "ancillary proceedings."
 In fact, the applicable statutes prohibit the defendant from participating in those proceedings to litigate the extent of the defendant's own interest.
 18 U.S.C. § 1963(1)(2); 21 U.S.C. § 853(n)(2); see also 18 U.S.C. § 1963(1)(4); 21 U.S.C. § 853(n)(4) (prohibiting consolidation of proceedings to resolve third parties' claims with any petition by defendant).
-Thus, the procedure set forth in proposed Rule 32.2 would eliminate any determination at all of the measure or scope of the defendant's interest.
+Thus, the procedure set forth in proposed Rule 32.2 would eliminate any determination at all of the identity, measure or scope of the defendant's interest -- even though that is what the statutory law makes forfeitable.
 The judge would order forfeiture of "the defendant's interest" in the charged property, without further specification, whatever that might be; then, after the ancillary hearing (or when the time to file third party claims had expired) the government would obtain title to any and all of the property not determined to belong to someone else.

-This change would give the government a huge and substantively unauthorized windfall in those cases where the third party does not come forward for whatever reason

--- lack of notice, fear of possible criminal or civil liability, ignorance, confusion and turmoil due to a family member's recent conviction, lack of funds to hire counsel, or whatever.
+This change would give the government a huge and substantively unauthorized windfall in those cases where the third party does not come forward for whatever reason -- lack of notice, fear of possible criminal or civil liability, ignorance, confusion and turmoil due to a family member's recent conviction, lack of funds to hire counsel, or whatever.
 Take the following, for example.
-Suppose the lessee of a small gift shop in the basement concourse of the World Trade Center is using the shop to occasionally sell a few grams of crack cocaine.
-He is arrested.
-The government gives notice to the defendant that it will seek criminal forfeiture as part of his sentence (which, of course, includes the defendant's interest in the gift shop which was used to facilitate the offense).
-Under current law, the most the government could ever get is the defendant's leasehold interest in the shop.
-Under the proposed revision, if the owners of the World Trade Center neglected to file a third party claim, the government would gain clear title not only to the lease, which is the only property which by law was forfeitable, but to the entire World Trade Center.
+Suppose the lessee of a small gift shop in the basement concourse of a big-city office building is using the shop to occasionally sell a few grams of crack cocaine.
+He is indicted.
+The government gives notice to the defendant that it will seek criminal forfeiture as part of his sentence (which, of course, includes the defendant's legal interest in the gift shop which was used to facilitate the offense, although under the part of this proposal dealing with notice under Rule 7, the indictment would no longer have to say so, despite the minimum Due Process requirement of fair notice).
+Under current law, the most the government could ever get is the defendant's leasehold interest.
+Under the proposed revision, the defendant would have no clear forum to question, for example, whether the unsold, legal inventory of the shop, or the money in the cash register, was forfeitable.
+The defendant must be allowed a forum to litigate the question of taint, yet how is he or she even to know what particular property is at risk?
+And if a bill of particulars were filed identifying "the defendant's interest, if any, in the property located at X address," and the owners of the building did not appreciate the significance of the notice inviting them to file a third party claim, the government would gain clear title not only to the lease, which is the only property which by law was forfeitable, but to the entire building.